Sudden Neuropsychiatric Symptoms in Adults: What Causes Them?

 - Sensory sensitivity

-- Intrusive or repetitive thoughts (sometimes described as OCD symptoms)
+- Intrusive or repetitive thoughts, sometimes described as OCD symptoms

 The abrupt onset is one of the most important clues.

-For a full symptom overview, see
+For a full symptom overview, see what PANS symptoms feel like.

-Why Do Symptoms Appear Suddenly?
+Why Do Neuropsychiatric Symptoms Appear Suddenly?

 - Recent infection or illness